Cooling Tower

 The default sections and variable names are described in detail in the following table.
 The default Cooling Tower access window consists of 3 sections:

-- The first section, which has the name CoolTwr, contains general information relating to the unit
+- CoolingTower tab - This first tab contains general information relating to the unit

-- The Info section, contains general settings for the unit and allows the user to include documentation about the unit and create Hyperlinks to external documents.
-This is fully described in Common Data Sections.
+- Info tab - contains general settings for the unit and allows the user to include documentation about the unit and create Hyperlinks to external documents.

-- Links tab, only visible in SysCAD 9.2, contains a summary table for all the input and output streams.
+- Links tab - contains a summary table for all the input and output streams.

 - Audit tab - contains summary information required for Mass and Energy balance.
 See Model Examples for enthalpy calculation Examples.